oracle/oci-typescript-sdk/lib/dashboardservice/README.md

-# OCI NodeJS client for Dashboard Service Service
+# OCI Node.js client for Dashboard Service Service

 This module enables you to write code to manage resources for Dashboard Service Service.